patrickm663/localglmnet.jl/README.md

 We calulate the Jacobian after passing a single vector of data through the NN and the actual model.
 The results indicate the gradients are fairly similar, which means the NN picked up the underlying relation fairly well.

+TO ADD

 As a rough measure of variable importance, we take the average of the isolated effects and rank them by absolute magnitude.

 TO ADD

+## Environment

+The above analysis uses Julia 1.10.0-beta2 and a Pluto.jl notebook, which can be found in `src/`.

 ## Acknowledgements

 The full print of Richman et al. is available at: https://arxiv.org/pdf/2107.11059.pdf